jeremenichelli/jeremenichelli.github.io/_drafts/2016-01-08-you-might-not-need-a-task-runner.md

 }
 ```

-Easy to understand, you first call the watch command, then pass the command you want to execute in a string and then which files should be watched.
+Easy to understand, you first write the watch command, then pass the command you want to execute in a string and finally which files should be watched.

 ## Benefits and drawbacks

-The bright side of this approach is we avoid package version problems and use node modules directly the way they are intended to be used.
-On the other hand, you might need to do complex stuff for your build process, if that's your case then a task runner is a better choice.
+The bright side of this approach is we avoid package versioning problems and use node modules directly the way they are intended to be used.

-With npm scripts you can't use custom command arguments and you can end up with really big chunk of strings in your **package.json** file making it confusing and hard to maintain, and that's a big deal in a shared project.
+On the other hand, you can't use custom command arguments and you can end up with really big chunk of strings in your **package.json** file making it confusing and hard to maintain, and that's a big deal in a shared project.
+If that's your case then a task runner is a better choice.

 ## Wrap up